 7. The Networker

 Your Community Manager and Networker may be the same person.
 Both archetypes require a similar skill set of sociability and empathy.
 The Networker is more focused on business development.

-They are active in the community.
-They participate in relevant business organizations and social events.
+Networkers are active in the community and participate in relevant business organizations/ social events.
 They and the Leader are the most publicly visible members of the company.

 Do you recognize each of these archetypes on your small business team?
 If not, you have some hiring to do.
 Each archetype provides a crucial contribution to the healthy functioning of the company.
 If you’re missing any of them, you’re short-changing your business.